-The owner of Rio Concho Manor requested PBV assistance under PIH Notice 2019-01 and the HASA, in conjunction with the HUD Field Office, has determined that If the owner requests PBV assistance under PIH Notice 2019-01, such assistance may be awarded only after the administering PHA confirms that the request complies with all requirements of the PBV program, including all applicable fair housing and civil rights requirements, except those specifically stated as not appliable, i.e. owner proposal selection procedures (24 CFR 983.51) and percentage limitation (24 CFR 983.6) and income mixing requirement (983.56).
-The initial term of the PBV a.
+The owner of Rio Concho Manor requested PBV assistance under PIH Notice 2019-01 and the HASA, in conjunction with the HUD Field Office, has determined that the request complies with all requirements of the PBV program, including all applicable fair housing and civil rights requirements, except those specifically stated as not appliable, i.e. owner proposal selection procedures (24 CFR 983.51) and percentage limitation (24 CFR 983.6) and income mixing requirement (983.56).
+The initial term of the PBV HAP contract is 20 years.

+a.
 Waiting List Management